15 Perennials You Should Plant in September for Spring Color

 If you are looking for a low-maintenance and beautiful September perennial, guara is an excellent option.

-Guara, known to many as Whirling Butterflies, is a really pretty plant.
+Gaura, known to many as Whirling Butterflies, is a pretty plant.
 Its original form was invasive but it has since been hybridized to be more manageable in our garden beds.
-Gaura does have a taproot and does not like to be moved, so if you love this plant be sure to choose a location that you will be happy with for many years to come.
+Gaura does have a taproot and does not like to be moved, so if you love this plant, be sure to choose a location you will be happy with for many years to come.

-This perennial looks to me a lot like ornamental grass with sweet white or pink flowers sort of dancing on the reeds.
+This perennial looks like an ornamental grass with sweet white or pink flowers dancing on the reeds.
 It’s great used as a backdrop in a perennial garden, or in a xeriscape because it is quite low maintenance.

 Heather